supercontainers/containers-wg/_ideas/examples_A3b.md

 ## How do these ideas break down into...

 ### Already existing OCI specs?
+This idea is relevant to all existing OCI specifications.
+Ideally there would be a standard means to define and display examples for the reader to quickly understand.
+If a documentation or similar working group is accepted this could be worked on.

 ### A new project (CNCF or OCI)